 BC Ranked Among Top Colleges in South

-In fact, BC ranked 49th out of 121 colleges in 12 states that make up U.S. News’ South Region, including Virginia, West Virginia, North Carolina, South Carolina, Kentucky, Tennessee, Georgia, Florida, Alabama, Mississippi, Louisiana and Arkansas.
+Only 74 colleges in the South region made U.S. News’ Top Tier list.
+Bluefield ranked 49th among the Top Tier schools out of nearly 100 evaluated from 12 Southern states, including Virginia, West Virginia, North Carolina, South Carolina, Kentucky, Tennessee, Georgia, Florida, Alabama, Mississippi, Louisiana and Arkansas.

 The annual U.S. News rankings offer the opportunity for prospective students to judge the relative quality of academic institutions based on widely accepted indicators of excellence.
 Schools are categorized by mission, derived from the breakdown of the types of higher education developed by the Carnegie Foundation for the Advancement of Teaching.
 The categories include National Universities, National Liberal Arts Colleges, Regional Universities, and Regional Colleges with regions divided into North, South, Midwest, and West.
 Regional colleges, like Bluefield College, focus primarily on undergraduate education.

-For a complete listing of the rankings for “America’s Best Colleges: 2013,” visit the U.S. News and World Report web site at www.usnews.com/colleges.
+For a complete listing of the rankings for “America’s Best Colleges: 2016,” visit the U.S. News and World Report web site at www.usnews.com/colleges.